-The PC Interface lets you store a particular emulator configuration so that it may be reloaded later.
+The PC Interface lets you store a particular emulator configuration so that it may be re-loaded later.
 The following information is saved in the emulator configuration.

 - Emulator configuration items.

-- Key macro specifications.

 - Memory map.

 - Break conditions.

 - Trigger configuration.

 - Window specifications.

 To store the current emulator configuration, select: